tragisch/Simple-Benchmark-C-Header/README.md

 where FCALL is a function call or a code block.
 The macro will print the (CPU) time it took to execute the function call or code block.
 And it returns from "rusage" a snapshot of the current resource usage (RSS) of the function.
-Of course it is more a hint of the real memory comsunption of the function.
+Of course it is more a hint of the real memory consumption.

 It should work on Linux and MacOS.